Egg12138/micrun/README.md

 ### shim
 #### shimIO

-why and how we handle IO in shim package
+why and how we handle IO in shim package?

 #### sandbox